-You need to ask for a review within 3 months of the decision being made.
-After that time a review will happen only if there's a very good reason for the delay.
+You need to apply within 3 months of the decision being made.
+This time limit can be extended if there's a good reason.

-- complete a Review of Decision Application Form
+- fill in a Review of Decision application form or

 You don't have to use legal language.

 You can hand in your form or letter to your nearest service centre, or post it to your service centre.

 After you apply, we'll carry out an internal review.
 This is where we take another look at the original information you gave us for the decision.
 We'll see if we missed anything or made a mistake which means the decision should be different.

 - call you if we have any questions or need more information

 - contact other people to get more information if the decision involves them.